Different species of mushrooms produce different toxins with different effects

 Early gastrointestinal symptoms

-Mushrooms that cause early gastrointestinal symptoms (such as Chlorophyllum molybdites and the little brown mushrooms that often grow on lawns) cause vomiting and diarrhea.
-These symptoms develop within 1-6 hours' time period.
+Mushrooms that cause early gastrointestinal symptoms (such as Chlorophyllum molybdites and the little brown mushrooms that often grow on lawns) cause vomiting and diarrhea, typically within 1 to 6 hours.
 The diarrhea is occasionally bloody.
 Some people have headaches or body aches.
 Symptoms usually go away within 24 hours.

 Early symptoms that affect the brain and spine

-Mushrooms that cause early symptoms that affect the brain and spinal cord include hallucinogenic mushrooms, which contain the hallucinogen psilocybin.
+Mushrooms that cause early symptoms that affect the brain and spinal cord include hallucinogenic mushrooms, which contain the hallucinogen Hallucinogens Hallucinogens are a class of drugs that cause profound distortions in people's perceptions.
+Hallucinogens distort and intensify sensations, but the actual effects are variable and highly... read more psilocybin.
 The most common are members of the Psilocybe genus, but some other mushrooms also contain psilocybin.
 They also cause nausea and vomiting within 15 to 45 minutes of ingestion.
 Symptoms begin within 20 to 90 minutes of ingestion and include euphoria, enhanced imagination, and hallucinations.
 A rapid heartbeat and high blood pressure often develop, and some children develop a fever.
 However, these symptoms go away without treatment, and serious consequences are rare, so specific treatment is usually not needed.
 However, if the person is very agitated, the doctor may give a sedative (such as lorazepam).

 Early symptoms caused by muscarine-containing mushrooms

 In poisoning caused by many species of Inocybe and some species of Clitocybe, the toxic substance is muscarine.
+Muscarine is a chemical that mimics acetylcholine, which is one of the substances the body uses to send messages between nerves (a neurotransmitter).
 Symptoms, which begin within 30 minutes after eating, may include

 Increased tearing and salivation